dr6719010-dot/End-to-End-Threat-Simulation-Network-Intrusion-Detection-Lab/README.md

 ## Attack Simulations

 ### Port Scanning
-A custom Python scanner is used to detect open ports on a target system.
+A custom Python port scanner is used to detect open ports on a target system.

 Purpose:
 - Simulate reconnaissance activity
-- Observe scanning behavior in network traffic
+- Trigger detection rules in Snort

 ---